 Interviewer: Christopher Skroupa, Founder & CEO of Skytop Strategies

-Interviewee: Kate Shattuck, Co-Leader, Impact Investing at Korn Ferry
+Speaking with: Kate Shattuck, Co-Leader, Impact Investing at Korn Ferry

 Christopher Skroupa: Over the course of a ten year economic boom, what has driven impact investing?

 Kate Shattuck: A value shift.
 Institutional investors and Wall Street leadership have come to embrace the underlying assertion that companies must create value for their shareholders AND non-financial stakeholders, responsibly.
 If a company creates profits but at the cost of long term sustainability, like the environment or pay equity, the assertion is that the company will have a challenge creating long term value for all stakeholders, employees and shareholders.